fatedier/frp/README.md

 ### Expose a simple http file server

-A simple way to visit files in the LAN.
+A simple way to browse files in the LAN.

 Configure frps same as above.